ddri/Sublime-Text-DocBook-XML-Snippets/README.md

 ### About Sublime Text 2 ###

-[Sublime Text 2](Link: http://www.sublimetext.com/2) is a cross-platform text editor for "code, HTML and prose".
+Check out [Sublime Text 2](Link: http://www.sublimetext.com/2), the a cross-platform text editor for "code, HTML and prose".
 It is similar to the popular OS X editor [TextMate](http://macromates.com/).

 ### About Snippets ###